 Working closely with the team at IIA we were able to determine a few specifics about what the site should look like overall – relatively simple but engaging and more closely tied to their brand.
 We also looked at sites in similar spaces and competitor sites and determined to move in a slightly different direction than the crowd by working with a lighter color palette.
 The creation of a few custom graphics, paired with their visual brand, and keeping the typography large and readable made for a more comprehensive and easy to use site that didn’t feel drab or boring.

 Long before we even got to the development phase, IIA had agreed that Craft CMS would be the optimal choice for this project and for their long-term goals which include their client portal.
-As far this marketing site went, the biggest technical challenge was migrating content.
+The biggest technical challenge was getting content out of Squarespace.
 IIA had literally hundreds of blog articles on their previous site which was powered by the Squarespace platform.
-Unfortunately exporting content from Squarespace is less than ideal unless you’re moving to WordPress.
+Unfortunately exporting content from Squarespace is less than ideal unless you’re moving to WordPress